ericbalawejder/ericbalawejder.github.io/projects.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A random [password generator](https://ericbalawejder.com/password/)
 that allows you to explicitly specify the types of characters present in the password.
-The goal was to deploy the app on a different platform, Digital Ocean, and make requests to it from this server, Github Pages.
+The goal was to deploy the app on a different platform, Digital Ocean, create the infrastructure to manage the ssl certificates, web server and deployment while making requests to it from this server, Github Pages.
 <br>
 <br>
 <p align="center"><a href="https://github.com/ericbalawejder/cryptography">Cryptography</a></p>